 Each Yarra site is considered representative of a section of river upstream, referred to as a reach.
 A representative site is based on several locations in the reach having similar historical microbial data and Sanitary Inspection Categories.
 Each reach extends from the sampling site upstream to the next site (for example Kew reach extends from Kew sampling site to Warrandyte sampling site).
 The stretch below Kew is not included as it is illegal to swim in the Yarra downstream of Abbotsford.

-Dry weather grades of Poor or Very Poor in the Yarra indicate an increased risk to swimmers.
+For primary contact recreation, dry weather grades of Poor or Very Poor in the Yarra indicate an increased risk to swimmers.
 EPA has worked with Parks Victoria, Manningham and Yarra Ranges Councils, and the Department of Health to ensure there are signs at sites in these reaches to minimise this public health risk.
-The advice for healthy swimming is:

 For information on the work EPA have been doing to better understand and manage microbial water quality see EPA publication: Long-term recreational water quality.

-For primary contact recreation, no reach met standards, with all weather grades being Very Poor.
+For primary contact recreation, no Yarra reach met standards, with all weather grades being Very Poor.
 Stormwater pollution is the most likely driver of poor microbial levels during and after rain.
-As a precaution, the EPA advises to avoid any contact with water for 24-28 hours following rainfall.
+As a precaution, the EPA advises to avoid any contact with water for 24-48 hours following rainfall.

 Data source: EPA

-Warrandyte reach was graded Fair during dry weather for the 2018-2023 reporting period and continues to be the reach on the Yarra with microbial water quality most suitable for primary contact recreation.
+Warrandyte reach had a long-term microbial water quality grade of Poor during dry weather for the 2019-2024 reporting period.
+However it continues to be the reach on the Yarra that meets short-term microbial water quality objectives, making it suitable for swimming.

-Kew was graded Poor and Healesville, and Launching Place reaches were graded Very Poor during dry weather.
+Kew was graded Poor, and Healesville and Launching Place reaches were graded Very Poor during dry weather.
 The Kew sanitary inspection suggests possible pollution sources such as stormwater drains.
 In the highly urbanised catchment, pollution may come from dry weather flows and stormwater flows after rain.
 Healesville and Launching Place sanitary inspections suggest farm animals as possible faecal sources.
-The Healesville sanitary inspection also shows possible impacts from the past sewage outflowsd, while Launching Place has many creeks upstream that may be contributing to the higher microbial levels, as the creeks could carry microbial pollution to the river.
+The Healesville sanitary inspection also shows some impact from human faecal matter, while Launching Place has many creeks upstream that may be contributing to the higher microbial levels, as the creeks could carry microbial pollution to the river after passing through agricultural areas.

 Dry weather grades of Poor or Very Poor in the Yarra indicate an increased risk to swimmers.
-EPA has worked with Parks Victroai, Manningham and Yarra Ranges Counci, and the Department of Health to ensure there are signs at sites in these reaches to minimise this public health risk.
+EPA has worked with Parks Victoria, Manningham and Yarra Ranges Council, and the Department of Health to ensure there are signs at sites in these reaches to minimise this public health risk.
 The advice for healthy swimming is:

 For information on the work EPA have been doing to better understand and manage microbial water quality see EPA publication: Long-term recreational water quality.